godsarmy/beanstalk-cli/README.md

 ## Features

-Full featured CLI to implement each command of [beanstalkd protocol](https://github.com/beanstalkd/beanstalkd/blob/master/doc/protocol.txt).
+ * Full featured CLI to implement each command of [beanstalkd protocol](https://github.com/beanstalkd/beanstalkd/blob/master/doc/protocol.txt).
+ * Connect to beanstalkd server in tcp mode or unix socket mode.
-Output can be formatted to [JSON](https://json.org/).
+ * Output can be formatted to [JSON](https://json.org/).

 ## Download
+You can download by

 ## Development